 Fast, fun and raw, the Evolution is powered by a turbocharged and intercooled 2.0-liter inline-four that produces 291 horsepower and 300 lb-ft of torque.
 While those aren't eye-popping figures, the little sedan is capable of sprinting to 60 mph from a dead stop in less than five seconds thanks in part to a low curb weight.
 The hood, roof, front quarter-panels and front and rear bumper beams are all made from aluminum in the interest of mass reduction.

-Transmission choices include a traditional five-speed manual and a paddle-shifted six-speed dual-clutch automated manual.
-Fuel economy isn't likely to be a primary concern for buyers in this segment, but it's still worth noting that the Evolution is rated at 17/23 city/highway mpg with the stick and 17/22 with the dual-clutch box.
+Transmission choices consist of a traditional five-speed manual and a paddle-shifted six-speed dual-clutch automated manual.
+Fuel economy isn't likely to be a primary concern for buyers in this segment, but it's still worth noting that the Evolution is rated at 17/23 city/highway mpg with the stick and 17/22 with the dual-clutch 'box.

 Providing a big boost to the Evolution's acceleration and handling is a highly sophisticated all-wheel-drive system that Mitsubishi calls Super All Wheel Control (S-AWC).
 An Active Center Differential allows for torque to be apportioned to the front or rear wheels as needed by driving conditions; the default power split is 50:50 front/rear, while up to 80 percent can be sent to other end.